Rob Bourdon

 Robert Gregory Bourdon (born January 20, 1979) is an American musician, best known as a co-founding member and the former drummer of the rock band Linkin Park.
-He remained in the band until their hiatus in 2017; when the band members began working together out of the public eye in 2019, he declined to rejoin the band and was succeeded by Colin Brittain.
+He performed on the band's first seven albums until their hiatus in 2017, and was succeeded by Colin Brittain upon their reunion.

 Early life

 Bourdon was born in Calabasas, California.
 He received classical piano lessons at a young age.
 He was inspired to play the drums after attending an Aerosmith concert, where he was personally introduced to drummer Joey Kramer.
 He also cites Tower of Power and Earth, Wind and Fire as his early influences.
 Bourdon attended Agoura High School in Agoura Hills where he met future bandmates Brad Delson and Mike Shinoda, in the high school's jazz band.
 Bourdon waited tables at a restaurant and worked as a party coordinator at a bowling alley prior to becoming a full-time musician.
 He attended Santa Monica College where he studied accounting.